 By sharing openly, we can help accelerate research everywhere.
-At the Broad Institute, scientists make discoveries, data, tools, technologies, and knowledge freely available to other academic and non-profit research institutions.
-Our licensing strategies are designed to ensure that commercial development of products occurs in ways that maximize benefit to patients.
+At the Broad Institute, scientists make discoveries, data, tools, technologies, and knowledge freely available.
+We work with industry partners to ensure these innovations benefit patients.
+Learn more about #HowWeScience.

 Aggregating and harmonizing data